 The Weston Family Microbiome Initiative funds transformative research on the microbiome that will improve the health of Canadians.

-The human microbiome is a collective term for the 100 trillion bacteria from several hundred species that inhabit the body.
-They are found everywhere in every body – in the gut, the mouth, the skin, the lungs – with thousands of discrete communities that have critical roles in bodily function, health and disease.
+The human microbiome is a collective term for the trillions of bacteria from several hundred species that inhabit the body.
+They are found everywhere – in the gut, the mouth, the skin, the lungs – in thousands of discrete communities that are thought to have critical roles in bodily function, health and disease.
+The importance of the microbiome in human physiology has led some to describe it as the ‘hidden organ’.

 It is only recently that scientists have begun to uncover how and to what extent the microbiome affects our general health and wellbeing.
 Traditionally we think of bacteria as harmful organisms that cause infectious diseases, but growing evidence suggests that our microbial ecosystem plays a critical role in a healthy functioning body.
 Our microbiome is likely linked to many chronic diseases (e.g. obesity, asthma, heart disease) and also neurological disease (e.g. depression and anxiety) – the absence or presence of certain bacteria and their interactions with their host (our body) may encourage or prevent these diseases.
 This field of research is extremely new, so finding more evidence to support these links and develop pre- and probiotics that treat these diseases is critical to improving human health.